mikepeiman/screeps/main.notes.md

 How do I automate the building of extensions?
 - There must be a method to find number of available extensions to build that I can check
-- There should be some signal when the rom upgrades to a higher RCL; or I can check this intermittentlygi
+- There should be some signal when the rom upgrades to a higher RCL; or I can check this intermittently
 -